projectestac/agora_nodes/wp-content/plugins/buddypress-activity-plus/readme.txt

 4. Video in your activity stream

 == Changelog ==

+= 1.6.2 =
+- Fix for group document uploads.
+- Fix for potential CSRF issue and attribute escaping.
+- Some cleanup.

 = 1.6.1 =
 - Added ability to auto-clean up unused images.